Short Summary

 Wyllie (our stewardship lead) gazing at the oaks, maples, and buckeyes in Garber Park while carrying tools for the volunteer day.

-We'd like to send a shout out to our volunteers who joined us this season and helped remove many invasive plants such as poison hemlock, thistles, ehrharta grasses, French broom, and more!
-Volunteers helped weed invasive thistles from around previously caged young oaks, cut up and dug up prickly invasive blackberry, and pulled long strands of invasive English ivy and Algerian ivy from many areas in the park.
+We'd like to send a shout out to our volunteers who joined us for this part of the year and helped remove many invasive plants such as English Ivy, poison hemlock, thistles, ehrharta grasses, French broom, and more!
+Volunteers helped weed invasive thistles from around previously caged young oaks, cut up and dug up prickly invasive blackberry, and pulled long strands of invasive English ivy and Algerian ivy from many areas in the park (top photo).

-adopt-a-spot in Garber Park.
+If you're unable to make it out to our Saturday workdays, you can always adopt-a-spot in Garber Park.
 Come out on a different day and bring your friends along with you.
 We will provide tools and gloves, and share with you some of the skills we've learned to continue stewarding the park.
 It's always great for us to meet new people and see our returning volunteers every time.
-Just send us an email and we can get you started.
-We encourage you to get out and take a small walk in the park and enjoy exploring the outdoors!
-(Photo below from left to right: Wyllie holding a pile of invasive grasses and prickly invasive blackberries; Janet, one of our returning volunteers, helping widen the main trails with the help of a shovel).
+Send us an email and we can get you started.

 Visit our Volunteer Opportunities page for our upcoming volunteer days.